I update this page about once a year, it is reasonably current but not up to the minute.

 Trails of Cold Steel IV wraps-up the main story and includes many playable characters from the other Trails games.
 I thought it was a very good conclusion to the series.
 It would be nearly impossible to follow the story without playing part III first so don't try that.
 It occurs mostly in places already visited in III, you may notice a pattern by now.

 In 2020 Falcom released Hajimari no Kiseki in Japan which is like an epilogue to the Trails of Cold Steel series.
-There are US releases planned under the title Trails into Reverie for 2023 on the PlayStation 4, Switch, and PC.
-Although I don't know NIS America's motivation for sure, it seems like they want to publish it after the Zero/Ao ports.
+It was released in the US as Trails into Reverie in 2023 on the PlayStation 4 & 5, Switch, and PC.
+Although I don't know NIS America's motivation for sure, they published it after the Zero/Azure ports.
 This makes sense in that it follows the release order in Japan and the overall story arc of the series.

 In 2021 the next Trails arc (Kuro no Kiseki) was released in Japan with a direct sequel appearing about a year later.
-I wouldn't expect to see that in the US until 2024 at the earliest.
+In the US they were re-branded Trails through Daybreak.
+The first game was released in July 2024 with the sequel following in early 2025.
+In Japan these were released on PlayStation 4/5.
+In the US it was also ported to the Nintendo Switch by NIS America.

 Dragon Slayer Series